Sandfiold: an ‘exceptional’ burial cist in use for almost two millennia

 Although most commonly associated with the Bronze Age, cists are also found in the Neolithic.
 At the Quanterness chambered cairn, for example, the earliest deposition of human remains – around 3400BC – involved cutting three pits into the central chamber’s bedrock floor.
 Of the two excavated, one had been lined, cist-like, with stone .
-After the corpses were placed withing, the pits were covered by large, flag capstones.
+After the corpses were placed within the pits were covered by large capstones.

-A structure built on top of the cist to transfer the weight of the chamber roof and overlying soil away from the detachable front slab.
-This technique with its “’respectable’ megalithic antecedents” may “lend weight to the argument that the cist was constructed initially in the Neolithic period.”
+A structure had been built on top of the cist to transfer the weight of the chamber roof and overlying soil away from the detachable front slab.
+According to the excavators, this technique, with its “’respectable’ megalithic antecedents”, may “lend weight to the argument that the cist was constructed initially in the Neolithic period.”

-All things considered, the excavators concluded that the Sandfiold site “seems to exhibit characteristics we would associate with the architectural traditions of megalithic tomb construction.”
+All things considered, they concluded that the Sandfiold cist seemed “to exhibit characteristics we would associate with the architectural traditions of megalithic tomb construction.”

 - Dalland, M., Barber, J., Carter, S., Clarke, A., Dixon, D., Lorimer, D.H., Kibble, H., McKinley, J.I., Macsween, A., Mills, C.M. and Powers, A.H., (1999) Sand Fiold: the excavation of an exceptional cist in Orkney.
 In Proceedings of the Prehistoric Society (Vol. 65, pp. 373-413).
 Cambridge University Press.